MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddelements.md

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.
+A pointer to a location that contains an existing *ACXSTREAM* Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Elements

-A pointer to a location that receives a handle to the new *ACXELEMENT Object*.
-For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+A pointer to a location that contains an existing *ACXELEMENT* Object.

 ### -param ElementsCount

-The count of elements TBD.
-This is a 0/1 TBD based count.
+The count of elements to be added.
+This is a 1 based count.

 ## -returns